rade/weave/site/weavedns.md

-It is also possible to force or forbid an application container's use of weaveDNS with the `--with-dns` and `--without-dns` options to `weave run`; these override the runtime detection of the weaveDNS container.
+It is also possible to force or forbid an application container's use of weaveDNS with the `--with-dns` and `--without-dns` options to `weave run` and `weave launch-proxy`; these override the runtime detection of the weaveDNS container.

 Each weaveDNS container started with `launch-dns` needs its own unique IP address in a subnet that is common to all weaveDNS containers.
 In